Moicky/dynamodb/readme.md

 import { query, queryItems, queryAllItems } from "@moicky/dynamodb";

 // You HAVE TO use placeholders for the keyCondition & filterExpression:
-// prefix the attributeNames with a hash (#) and the attributeValues with a colon (:)
+// Prefix the attributeNames with a hash (#) and the attributeValues with a colon (:)

 // Query only using keyCondition and retrieve complete response const booksResponse = await query("#PK = :PK and begins_with(#SK, :SK)", {